The McDonald College: Primary

-Junior School (Kindergarten to Year 6) students participate in performing arts, together with the Key Learning Areas as set out by the NSW Board of Studies.
+Junior School (Kindergarten to Year 6) students participate in performing arts, together with the Key Learning Areas as set out by the NSW Education Standards Authority.
 A Gifted and Talented program is integrated at this stage to cater for students identified as 'academically gifted'.

 Secondary

 The Stage 4 academic curriculum consists of the mandatory subjects English, History and Geography, all levels of Mathematics, Science, PDHPE and the Creative Arts.
-Specialist staff are utilised for subjects such as Design & Technology, Visual Arts, Music and PDHPE (Personal Development, Health and Physical Education).
+Specialist staff are used for subjects such as Design & Technology, Visual Arts, Music and PDHPE (Personal Development, Health and Physical Education).

 In Stage 5, i.e. years 9 and 10, students begin accumulating grades for their Record of School Achievement (ROSA).
 Students continue with the mandatory subjects from Stage 4 and also choose 2 electives.
 The performing arts program is an extension to the mandated academic curriculum and typically supports much of the study in the elective courses and study a language other than English.
 Students participate in a performing arts program for two hours each day.
 Students experiencing learning difficulties are assisted through the Learning Enrichment Department.

 In Stage 6 (Years 11 and 12) students have the opportunity to select all their subjects, except English which is compulsory.
 Some students choose to study a TVET course to complement their other subjects.
 Pathways is also an option for some students who want to complete their HSC in a longer timeframe (up to five years).

 The senior students' programme is specifically geared towards helping them prepare for their futures beyond the Higher School Certificate.